Software-Improvement-Group/sigridci/github-actions.md

 - Open your project settings in GitHub
 - Select "Secrets" in the menu on the left
+- Select "Actions" in the sub-menu that appears below "Secrets"
 - Use the "New repository secret" button
 - Create a secret named `SIGRID_CI_TOKEN` and use your [Sigrid authentication token](authentication-tokens.md) as value